HIV and COVID-19

 Your Policy with AllLife

-During these difficult times, we want to assure you that you and your family have the peace of mind of knowing your life cover will not be impacted by the COVID-19 virus.
-It has however never been more important to continue to pay your premiums in order to keep your policy active and to ensure that you are adequately covered .
-We are taking all the necessary measures to ensure that the ongoing operations of our business will continue to function as normal including the ongoing collection of premiums, the payment of all claims and the servicing of your policy.
+During these difficult times, we want to assure you that you and your family have the peace of mind of knowing your life cover will not be affected by COVID-19.
+It has however never been more important to continue to pay your premiums, to keep your policy active and to ensure that you are adequately covered.
+We are taking all the necessary measures to ensure that the ongoing operations of our business will continue to function as normal, including the ongoing collection of premiums, the payment of all claims and the servicing of your policy.
 You can contact as before as follows:

 Sales 0861 25 55 43